A focus on strong performance

 Eligible Australians aged 60 and over may be able to use some of the proceeds from the sale of the family home to top up their superannuation, under a change in the rules reducing the downsizer eligibility age from 65 years to 60.

-This will allow Australians nearing retirement to make a one-off contribution of up to $300,000 per person (or $600,000 per couple) when they sell their family home.
+Downsizer super contributions allow eligible Australians nearing retirement to make a one-off contribution of up to $300,000 per person (or $600,000 per couple) when they sell their family home.

 The downsizer scheme was introduced in the 2017-18 budget.

-It currently allows people aged 65 or over to make a one-off contribution to their super account worth up to $300,000 after selling their home, outside of the normal rules governing the tax treatment of super.
+It now allows people aged 60 or over to make a one-off contribution to their super account worth up to $300,000 after selling their home, outside of the normal rules governing the tax treatment of super contributions.

-In 2018-19, the first year of the scheme, 4,246 individuals in total across Australia downsized from their family homes, contributing $1 billion to their superannuation funds.3
+Australian Government figures showed that in 2018-19, the first year of the downsizer scheme, 4,246 individuals across Australia downsized from their family homes, contributing $1 billion to their superannuation funds.2

 If you are eligible, the downsizer contribution is an amount of up to $300,000 that can be paid in to your super, from the proceeds of selling your home.
 If you have a spouse, the total contribution is up to $600,000 ($300,000 each).